 Teen Checking – with smart limits and parental monitoring – helps you teach money skills.

 By Maggie Tomasek

 In a 2017 survey by payment processor TSYS, 78 percent of respondents said their preferred payment method is a debit card or credit card.

 As our world becomes increasingly cashless and we rely more on debit cards and credit cards to make transactions, it’s important to know about some of the limitations and regulations that come along with those payment methods.

 Card limitations are an anti-fraud measure; in case your card is stolen, the thief could only charge a certain amount each day until the theft is reported.

 Debit cards: The bank or credit union that issues your debit card will set your daily spending maximum.
 If you try to spend more than the maximum allowed, your debit card will be declined, even if you have enough money in your checking account.
 Your limit is based upon the length of time you’ve been a customer and the balances you keep in your accounts.
-Typically new members (under 30 days) and Teen Checking Accounts have lower spending limits.
+Typically, new accounts (under 30 days) and teen checking accounts have lower spending limits.
 Sometimes, financial institutions will also set different limits based on the type of debit card transaction (i.e. a PIN purchase vs. a signature purchase).
 Most long-standing Alliant members have daily limits up to $2,000 for PIN purchases and $2,000 for signature purchases.